AI-Empower/Empower/Datasets.md

 Whether you're a seasoned researcher or a beginner in the field, this list of datasets offer a comprehensive range of data to test, validate, and implement your prompts and prompt architecture concepts.

 ## How to Test Different Types of Reasoning Tasks

 Testing different types of reasoning tasks requires a well-thought-out approach, as each type of reasoning has its own unique challenges and requirements.
 I'll try to include some basic guidelines under each category.

+###Independant researchers
+If you're looking to test Prompt Architecture comprehensively but still stay within reasonable goals, consider dropping the the 4 more complex categories - Multi-hop QA, Decomposition, Robot Planning & Sports Plausibility, then picking one from each of the 5 remaining categories.

 ## Math Word Problems
 - GSM8K Dataset